-The bacterium E. coli is among the most-studied organisms on Earth, but there are still secrets to explore.
-Timothy Gardner (ENG’00), a College of Engineering assistant professor of biomedical engineering, has for the first time mapped more than 1,000 interactions in the cell’s regulatory network, potentially opening the window to understanding how bacteria mutate and develop resistance to antibiotics.
+The bacterium E. coli may be the most-studied organism on Earth, but it continues to give up secrets.
+A Boston University engineer has, for the first time, mapped more than 1,000 interactions in the cell’s regulatory network, potentially opening the window to understanding how bacteria mutate and develop resistance to antibiotics.

-Bacteria resist antibiotics because they have strong survival skills, Gardner says.
-“They respond to varying conditions, nutrients, toxins, stresses, and competition from different organisms in constantly varying environments by basically changing their metabolic program,” he says.
+Timothy Gardner, an assistant professor of biomedical engineering, said that bacteria have strong survival skills.
+“They respond to varying conditions, nutrients, toxins, stresses and competition from different organisms in constantly varying environments by basically changing their metabolic program,” he said.
 “The system that orchestrates these responses is not a trivial system.
 It is actually hundreds of genes that are connected in an interdependent network.”

-The researchers found that their algorithm exceeded the accuracy of existing models by about 40 percent.
-“It could predict regulatory interactions from the data with about 80 percent confidence, so about 8 out of 10 predictions were correct,” says Gardner.
+They found that their algorithm exceeded the accuracy of existing models by about 40 percent.
+“It could predict regulatory interactions from the data with about 80 percent confidence, so about 8 out of 10 predictions were correct,” said Gardner.
 “For computational work in biology, that’s an extremely good performance.”

-So far, the research team has targeted pathways of virulence or infection, coordinated group action, and antibiotic tolerance.
-The researchers disturb the physiological mechanisms to induce group responses, examine virulence expression and responses, and then mix those responses with different types of stresses and environmental conditions to see if there is a relationship between them.
+Their strategy so far has been to target pathways of virulence or infection, coordinated group action and antibiotic tolerance.
+Initially, the researchers disturb the physiological mechanisms to induce group responses.
+They then try to examine virulence expression and responses, and then mix those responses with different types of stresses and environmental conditions to see if there is a relationship between them.
 They also plan to do antibiotic studies where they start to treat the virulence with combinations of antibiotics to see how those responses interact with the virulence pathways.